pidgezero-one/smrpgpatchbuilder/README.md

 )
 ```

+You might have noticed that this has much more code than the first subroutine in the Lazy Shell screenshot.
+This is because this script outputs files for contiguous code blocks, not necessarily contiguous cutscenes.
+So if it finds a subroutine at `0x3a7531` that ends at `0x3a7543` (inclusive) but also finds a subroutine that begins at `0x3a7544`, it will just write one file for as much continuous relevant code as it can find.

 Finally, the script outputs python files that import all of these disassembled SMRPG scripts.
 Here's a short one that contains flower bonus messages, Toad tutorials, and their associated subroutines, aka everything in the 0x02xxxx range:
 ```
 from smrpgpatchbuilder.datatypes.battle_animation_scripts.types import AnimationScriptBankCollection